tristan-mcdonald/tenet/README.md

 ## Installation
 In your terminal, `cd` into the root, then run `npm i` to install dependencies.
-Run `gulp` to compile your styles and watch for changes.
+Run `gulp` to compile your styles and javascript, and watch for changes.